Deep Learning for Free-Hand Sketch: A Survey

 \subsection{A Brief History of Sketch in the Deep Learning Era}

-In the past five years, the free-hand sketch community has developed rapidly as summarized by Figure~\ref{fig:milestones} from the perspectives of: tasks, datasets, representations and supervision. (i) In 2015, Sketch-a-Net~\cite{yusketch2015BMVC} was proposed as the first CNN engineered specifically for free-hand sketch.
-It gained note as the first to achieve a recognition rate surpassing humans and helped to popularize deep learning for sketch analysis. (ii) In 2016, three fine-grained sketch-based image retrieval (FG-SBIR) datasets were released, \ie, QMUL Shoe~\cite{Yu_2016_CVPR} and Chair~\cite{Yu_2016_CVPR}, and Sketchy~\cite{sangkloy2016sketchy}.
-Combined with deep triplet ranking~\cite{schroff2015facenet}, these fine-grained cross-modal datasets motivated a wave of followup FG-SBIR and other fine-grained tasks. (iii) In 2017, Google released a million-scale sketch dataset, \ie, Google QuickDraw, via the online game ``QuickDraw''.
-QuickDraw contains over 50M sketches collected from players around the global world, making it a rich and diverse dataset.
-Furthermore, based on the QuickDraw dataset, Ha \etal proposed ``SketchRNN'', a RNN-based deep Variational AutoEncoder (VAE) that can generate diverse sketches.
+In the past five years, the free-hand sketch community has developed rapidly as summarized by Figure~\ref{fig:milestones} from the perspectives of: tasks, datasets, representations and supervision. (i) In 2015, Sketch-a-Net~\cite{yusketch2015BMVC} was proposed as a CNN engineered specifically for free-hand sketch.
+It gained note as the first to achieve a recognition rate surpassing humans and helped to popularize deep learning for sketch analysis. (ii) In 2016, three fine-grained\footnote{{The phrase ``fine-grained'' in this paper has different meanings according to the context.
+For sketch tasks, fine-grained sketch-based image retrieval means instance-level sketch-photo matching, while other fine-grained tasks (\eg, generation, segmentation) emphasize that machine needs to perceive sketches on stroke or part or group levels.
+For sketch datasets, ``fine-grained'' datasets mean that their sketches provide visual details and/or detailed manual annotations (\eg, stroke/part/group level annotations, instance-level pairing information).}} sketch-based image retrieval (FG-SBIR) datasets were released, \ie, QMUL Shoe~\cite{Yu_2016_CVPR} and Chair~\cite{Yu_2016_CVPR}, and Sketchy~\cite{sangkloy2016sketchy}.
+Combined with deep triplet ranking~\cite{schroff2015facenet}, these fine-grained cross-modal datasets motivated a wave of follow-up FG-SBIR and other fine-grained tasks. (iii) In 2017, Google released a million-scale sketch dataset, \ie, Google QuickDraw, via the online game ``QuickDraw''.
+QuickDraw contains over 50M sketches collected from players around the world, making it a rich and diverse dataset.
+Furthermore, based on the QuickDraw dataset, Ha \etal proposed ``SketchRNN'', a RNN-based deep Variational Auto Encoder (VAE) that can generate diverse sketches \cite{ha2018sketchrnn}.
 This work motivated the community to go beyond considering sketches as static pictures to be processed by CNN; and inspired subsequent work to use stroke sequences as input and study temporal processing of sketches.
-In 2017, some sketch-based deep generative image models~\cite{Sangkloy_2017_CVPR} began to appear in the top conferences in computer vision. (iv) From 2018 to date, based on deep learning techniques, various novel methodologies -- \eg, sketch hashing~\cite{xu2018sketchmate}, sketch transformers \cite{xu2019multi}; and applications -- \eg, sketch abstraction~\cite{muhammad2018learning}, sketch-based photo classifier generation~\cite{Hu_2018_CVPR}, sketch perceptual grouping~\cite{li2018universal} have been proposed.
+In 2017, some sketch-based deep generative image models~\cite{Sangkloy_2017_CVPR} began to appear in the top conferences in computer vision. (iv) From 2018 to date, based on deep learning techniques, various novel methodologies -- \eg, sketch hashing~\cite{xu2018sketchmate}, sketch transformers \cite{xu2019multi}; and applications -- \eg, sketch abstraction~\cite{muhammad2018learning}, sketch-based photo classifier generation~\cite{Hu_2018_CVPR}, sketch perceptual grouping~\cite{li2018universal}, and sketch vectorization \cite{das2021cloud2curve} have been proposed.
 See Figure~\ref{fig:milestones} for a chronological summary.